thradams/cake/removing_phase_2.md

 In C, new-lines have no syntax influence except within the preprocessor.
 Within the preprocessor, multi-line directives are currently written using the backslash-newline combination, which is processed during phase 2.

-We propose modifying the language by eliminating phase 2 and handling line continuation specifically within preprocessor directives where it is utilized.
+We propose modifying the language by eliminating phase 2 and handling line continuation specifically within preprocessor directives where it is utilized and inside tokens to keep compatibility.

 ## Problem Description